Odyssey Marine Exploration: "Black Swan" controversy

 In January 2011, Odyssey Marine claimed that the language used in recently leaked diplomatic cables showed that the US State Department had been involved with negotiations to assist the Spanish government in receiving the treasure in exchange for the return of allegedly stolen artwork to a US private citizen.
 The US State Department declined comment while Spain denied Odyssey Marine's claim.
 The Department of State's Office of Inspector General subsequently investigated the charges in response to a request by Representative Kathy Castor of Florida.
 In March 2011, it determined that it could find no evidence of a connection between the Black Swan case and the negotiations for the return of the artwork in question (a Pissarro painting).

 A U.S. federal judge awarded the treasure to Spain in December 2009, on the ground that the ship remained the property of Spain, but Odyssey appealed the ruling.
 Finally, after a five-year legal battle, in February 2012 the U.S. Supreme Court ordered Odyssey Marine to relinquish the treasure to Spanish authorities.
 Spain's culture minister indicated the treasure would be divided among several national museums.
-In September 2013, a U.S. district judge further ruled that Odyssey had acted in "bad faith" and did incurred in "abusive litigation", should have recognized Spain's right, and should thus reimburse $1 million in Spain's attorneys fees.
+In September 2013, a U.S. district judge further ruled that Odyssey had acted in "bad faith" and engaged in "abusive litigation", should have recognized Spain's right, and should thus reimburse $1 million in Spain's attorneys fees.
 Odyssey then issued a statement recognizing that this case was unusual since it was the first time a court has made an order without accepting jurisdiction but that the court ruling has clarified the applicable law, which Odyssey is committed to respecting.